How to watch the Masters 2018 on TV: full Sky Sports and BBC golf coverage guide

 How can I watch the Masters on TV in the UK?

 Sky Sports has full live coverage of all four days, while the BBC will also broadcast live TV coverage on Saturday and Sunday.
-There will also be live radio coverage on BBC Radio 5 Live.
+There is also live radio coverage on BBC Radio 5 Live.
 Check out the timetable below to find out when the coverage starts.

 Be warned however: strict Augusta coverage restrictions mean that, unlike most sports events, you will not be able to watch the whole tournament live.